clchinkc/zombie/zombie_simulation/population_note.md

 """

 """
+Here are a few additional considerations that you may want to take into account when implementing the simulation:

+Validation: It's important to validate the accuracy of the simulation by comparing the results to real-world data or known facts about how zombie outbreaks spread.
+This can help ensure that the simulation is a realistic and accurate representation of the scenario it is modeling.

+Sensitivity analysis: It may be useful to perform sensitivity analysis to understand how the simulation results change as different parameters or assumptions are altered.
+For example, you could vary birth_probability, death_probability, infection_probability, turning_probability, death_probability, connection_probability, movement_probability, attack_probability and see how these changes affect the outcome of the simulation.

+Extension: You may want to consider extending the simulation to include additional factors or scenarios.
+For example, you could incorporate the behavior of external actors, such as emergency responders or military individualnel, or model the spread of the zombie virus to other locations outside the school.

+Additionally, the model could be expanded to include more detailed information about the layout of the school, such as the locations of classrooms, doors, and other features.
+This could allow for more accurate simulations of the movement and interactions of students, teachers, and zombies within the school environment.

+Integrate real-world data into the simulation: You can integrate real-world data such as population demographics, climate data, and disease transmission models into the simulation to provide more accurate predictions of zombie behavior.
+For example, you can use population demographics to predict the rate of zombie infection in a specific area or climate data to predict the spread of the zombie virus.

+Implement scenario analysis: You can implement scenario analysis to explore the impact of different variables on the outcome of the simulation.
+For example, you can explore the impact of different survival strategies on the rate of infection or the impact of different zombie types on the survival of the population.
+"""

+"""
 Code structure of a complete pygame implementation of a zombie apocalypse simulation

 What is the best code structure for a zombie apocalypse simulation?
 A simulation system with map and agents as dependencies?